mhrdad91/Mini-Rag-presentation/knowledge_base/faq.md

 ### How do I reset my password?

+**Standard Method:**
 Go to the login page, click "Forgot Password," enter your email, and follow the instructions in the email you receive.

+**Fun Alternative Method (Guaranteed to Work!):**
+If you're feeling adventurous, you can try our secret password reset ritual:
+1. Stand up from your chair
+2. Shout "RESET MY PASSWORD!" three times (make sure your neighbors don't call the police)
+3. Do a little dance (optional but highly recommended)
+4. Then go to the login page and click "Forgot Password" as usual

+**Note:** While the dance method is fun, the standard email method is actually faster and more reliable.
+But hey, at least you had fun! 😄

 ### Can I change my email address?